How payments work

 Cash payments use banknotes and coins.
 Payment goes directly from purchaser to seller and no payment service is required from intermediaries for payment to be executed.

 Even if no payment services are needed for the actual payment, services are needed to make cash available, which is to say a system for issuing, distributing and redeeming cash.
-In Sweden, private actors now manage the distribution and redemption of cash.
+In Sweden, the distribution and redemption of cash is now managed by private actors.
 Read more about this on the page Cashflow.

 Payments in the form of account transfers

 All payments not made using cash involve some form of account transfer.
 Such payments require payment services from intermediaries and an underlying financial infrastructure.

 Account transfers using an intermediary

 The simplest case is when both buyer and seller have accounts in the same bank.
 The purchaser then initiates the payment by instructing the bank to transfer a certain amount to the seller’s account.
 The bank executes the requested transfer and informs the seller that their account has been credited.

 Example of a payment using an intermediary